Explore and photograph the rugged landscape and natural grandeur of the Himalayas in search of the majestic snow leopard.

 The 'Snow Leopard Expedition' tour is inclusive of all accomodation, transport and food as well as all camping equipment, spotting scopes and tour guides.
 The tour price does not include the cost of flights to Delhi, domestic flights to Leh, visas or insurance.
 However we can assist with getting you the best deal.

-Tour costs $3400 AUD per person with a non-refundable deposit of $800 to be paid upon registration.
+Tour costs $3400 USD per person with a non-refundable deposit of $800 to be paid upon registration.
 Balance must be paid no later than 3 weeks prior to departure.

 Passport - must be valid no less than 6 months after the day of arrival to India